padawin/site/src/quotes.md

 <hr />

 <blockquote>
-Ultimately the menu will choose against violence, against death, do so because they want to live fully and well, because they want to know love.
+Ultimately the men who will choose against violence, against death, do so because they want to live fully and well, because they want to know love.
 These are men who are true heroes, the men whose lives we need to know about, honour, and remember.